jeffgbutler/CarvelWorkshop/README.md

 git clone https://github.com/jeffgbutler/CarvelWorkshop.git
 ```

-For some of the exercises, you might benefit from having your own fork of this repo.
+To run some of the samples, you might benefit from having your own fork of this repo.
 This is not strictly
 necessary, but will be usefull if you want to trigger deployments using GitOps techniques.
 If you want to try that,
 then make a fork of the repository and clone your fork.
 You will also need to change some values in ther sample
 files to point to your own repository.